When you use our links, we may earn an affiliate commission. Learn more.

 Estimating a foldable bike’s weight can be a little tricky.
 Each cycle will be unique.
 Keep reading to learn more about how much you can expect a folding bike to weigh.

-What Does The Typical Folding Bike Weigh?
+What Is A Typical Folding Bike Weight?

 Most foldable bikes will weigh between 20 to 30 pounds.
 Though there is a large amount of variation in this measurement.
 For example, some manufacturers can produce a folding bike that weighs 15 pounds.
 On the other hand, the Vika+ will weigh 50 pounds.